 There are countless scenarios that can disrupt the utilities and resources that we rely on daily.
 Power outages, water main breaks, and supply shortages at the grocery store can all have a serious impact on our lives.
 Gathering supplies ahead of time can ensure you are prepared for many different emergencies.

-Think back to the disastrous flooding our state experienced last year.
+Think back to the disastrous flooding our state experienced with the 100-year flood.
 Even if you were fortunate enough to avoid damage to your home, many lost power and either had no running water or were placed under a boil water advisory.
 Many roads were impassable and some stores sold out of the basics quickly.

 Or how about when the forecast threatens a few flurries and suddenly the shelves are empty because everyone starts craving milk and bread sandwiches?
 Having extra supplies on hand can even lessen the blow of a sudden bout with the flu or stomach bug.

 Here’s what you need to have in your emergency kit: